 If I volunteer, am I guaranteed a student?+ A match is not guaranteed due to a number of factors that go into selection and matching.
 However, if you are not matched with a student, there are still many valuable ways for you to offer career assistance that include providing internship and job opportunities, and conversing with students via phone or email about your occupation or career field.
 For more information, please contact the Bates Career Development Center at firstname.lastname@example.org or 207-786-6232.

-How does the selection process work?+ After you register online, the information about your job shadow will be available for students to view and apply in early September.
+How does the selection process work?+ After you register online, the information about your job shadow will be available for students to view and apply in October.
 Students may apply for up to three job shadow opportunities by uploading a resume and a statement of interest for each CDIP.
 Please note that students are asked to submit a brief statement, and not a formal cover letter.
-In mid-October, sponsors whose job shadows have drawn student interest will receive a link via email.
-The link will allow sponsors to go online to view the application materials and to rank their preferences.
-Rankings must be completed in late October.
-If you are matched, you will be notified by email in early November.
-Students are responsible for contacting their sponsors by mid-November to schedule a mutually convenient time for the job shadow.
+In November, sponsors whose job shadows have drawn student interest will receive their applications.
+Sponsors will view the application materials and rank their preferences.
+Rankings must be completed in November.
+If you are matched, you will be notified by email.
+Students are responsible for contacting their sponsors by December to schedule a mutually convenient time for the job shadow.

 What are the job shadow dates?+ The sponsor and student will pick a mutually convenient date between November and May.

 Am I expected to reimburse the student in any way?+ The job shadow is unpaid.
 Students are responsible for their own transportation, accommodation, and food expenses.